Search everything:

 Why choose this course?

-This MEng degree course in aerospace engineering with space technology is part of a suite of aerospace degrees run by the University, which has an excellent, long-established reputation with the aerospace industry
+This MEng (Hons) Aerospace Engineering with Space Technology degree is part of a suite of aerospace degrees ran by the University, which has an excellent, long-established reputation with the aerospace industry.

 We are members of the CDIO Initiative (Conceive Design Implement Operate), a worldwide network of academic professionals, industry representatives and engineering leaders who have a passion for engineering education and engineering leadership.
 The CDIO framework has been embedded into our undergraduate degree programme, ensuring you’ll put into practice what you learn through “Design and Build” projects during your studies.